 - Try to separate the past from today.
 While your family member may have demonstrated a pattern of causing you anguish in the past, perhaps with furious outbursts or belittling comments, it is crucial to separate that pain from current struggles.
 For instance, someone with Alzheimer’s might go through a stage of aggressive behavior that is a hallmark struggle associated with the disease, rather than a continuation of parenting mistakes.

 - Try to change your expectations.
 Some members of the family walk into a caregiving role with the purpose of changing the course of a relationship, believing that if perhaps they ignore past hurts and offer the very best possible care, the family member is likely to be changed into someone caring, kind and respectful after a lifetime of challenges.
 The fact is, storybook endings are few and far between.
 Keeping expected results realistic may help lessen potential future disappointments.

 Most importantly, realize that nobody needs to feel “stuck” in caring for a challenging member of the family.
-The professional Los Angeles CA home care team at JFS Care is fully trained, experienced, and equipped to give the highly skilled and compassionate care which allows family caregivers peace of mind.
+The professional in home care team at JFS Care is fully trained, experienced, and equipped to give the highly skilled and compassionate care which allows family caregivers peace of mind.
 A number of the many ways we could help include: